 Fixing Back Pain Permanently

-This is my maximalist approach to fixing back pain issues — I actually just point you to several resources that are exceedingly effective.
-This guide is unusual in that it's agnostic about what's actually causing your pain, and what the fixes may be.
-Specifically, the resources here all have very different models of back pain, and I have no idea which is correct.
-However, each of them has been the key for someone that has used this guide, so I keep them all here.
+This is a sort of maximalist approach to fixing back pain issues: I don't have my own one-weird-trick protocol.
+Instead, I point you to several resources that are exceedingly effective.
+This guide is unusual in that it's agnostic about what's actually causing your pain, and thus what the fixes may be.
+The resources here all have very different models of back pain, and I have no idea which is correct.
+Each of them has been the key for someone that has used this guide, so I keep them all here.
 You may need to try all before you know which will work best for you.

 Read the book, pain goes away